rastersoft/terminus/README.md

 # Terminus #

-A new terminal for XWindows
+A new terminal for XWindows (and Wayland)

 ## What is it? ##